Kishen Pershad: Marriages

-One of Pershad's favourite wives was Ghousia Begum.
+One of Pershad's favorite wives was Ghousia Begum.
 She belonged to an orthodox Muslim family.
 Although she lived under a strict purdah, they managed to court each other using disguises.
 According to Islamic law, marriage between a Muslim and a Hindu is not allowed.
 To marry her, he was ready to convert to Islam.
 However, Nizam Mahboob Ali Khan was not in favour of him converting as he did not want a Muslim peshkar.